clavecoder/clavecoder.github.io/surge/trial-workation.md

    of vacationing with my family.
 However I found that the situation was not much better at home.
 That only marginally made me feel better.
-I did, however, return the next day, and found that the performance was better in the Hotel's conference center then either in the hotel room or at home!
+I did, however, return the next day, and found that the performance was better in the Hotel's conference center than either in the hotel room or at home!
 In fact, the generous hosts allowed me to return to work there while we stayed at the cabin.
 In the end, the issue was latency, not connection speed.